Learning to detect continuous gravitational waves: an open data-analysis competition: Competition results

 Based on their relative leaderboard positions, image-based machine-learning strategies tend to deliver less sensitive pipelines compared to track-based statistics unless a significant amount of resources is invested in data pre- and post-processing, as shown by \team{BearWaves}~\cite{third_team}.

-\subsection{Reference submission: SOAP}
+\subsection{Reference submission: \texttt{SOAP}}

-We now describe the application of SOAP~\cite{soap, Bayley:2020zfa, Bayley:2022hkz} to the competition's dataset.
-SOAP is a fast, model-agnostic blind CW search capable of detecting a broad class of CW sources, even if they are affected by complicated physics such as spin-wandering, glitches, or timing noise~\cite{Carlin:2025sxm}.
-This robustness, however, limits the sensitivity of SOAP to well-modelled isolated NSs, as they correspond to a minuscule portion of the probed parameter space~\cite{Wette:2023dom}.
+We now describe the application of \texttt{SOAP}~\cite{soap} to the competition's dataset. \texttt{SOAP} is a fast, model-agnostic blind CW search capable of detecting a broad class of CW sources, even if they are affected by complicated physics such as spin-wandering, glitches, or timing noise~\cite{Carlin:2025sxm}.
+This robustness, however, limits the sensitivity of \texttt{SOAP} to well-modelled isolated NSs due the breadth of its parameter space~\cite{Wette:2023dom}.

-Contrary to most blind CW searches, which identify interesting parameter-space regions where a signal may be present~\cite{Tenorio:2021njf}, SOAP's main search stage assigns detection statistics to frequency \emph{bands} by returning the most-significant track as constructed by the Viterbi algorithm~\cite{viterbi}.
-This is consistent with the submission format expected in the Kaggle competition.
+Contrary to most blind CW searches, which identify interesting parameter‑space templates or regions where a signal may be present~\cite{Tenorio:2021njf}, \texttt{SOAP}’s main search stage assigns detection statistics to frequency \emph{bands} by returning the most significant track constructed via the Viterbi algorithm~\cite{viterbi}.
+This matches the submission format of the Kaggle competition and makes \texttt{SOAP} a natural baseline for comparing against Kaggle solutions.

-The agnosticity of SOAP makes it an ideal pipeline to conduct a first comparison between Kaggle solutions and real CW searches.
-More concretely, we require Kaggle solutions to return a greater AUC score than that achieved by SOAP, as otherwise their design choices would make them less performant than a search with minimal assumptions.

-The SOAP analysis begins 1800s SFT power spectra, which are summed over one-day periods (48 SFTs).
+The \texttt{SOAP} analysis begins 1800s SFT power spectra, which are summed over one-day periods (48 SFTs).
 This daily summation process effectively average out antenna pattern modulation and increasing the SNR in each frequency bin.
 The search uses the line-aware statistic~\cite{soap}, a multi-detector approach that computes the Bayesian odds ratio between the signal hypothesis and the noise hypothesis including spectral lines~\cite{Covas:2019jqa}.
 This statistic specifically penalises instrumental line-like features in spectrograms, helping to distinguish genuine astrophysical signals from detector artifacts.
+We use the same \texttt{SOAP} configuration as that used in~\cite{KAGRA:2022dwb}.
+For each frequency band in the test dataset described in Sec.~\ref{sec:dataset}, a value of the line-aware statistic is produced for each band.